rust-lang/book/src/appendix-07-nightly-rust.md

 happened in December of 2015, but it will provide us with realistic version numbers.
 A new feature is added to Rust: a new commit lands on the `master` branch.
 Each night, a new nightly version of Rust is produced.
-Every day is a release day, and these releases are created by our release infrastructure automatically.
-So as time passes, our releases look like this, once a night:
+Every day is a release day, and these releases are created automatically by our release infrastructure.
+So, as time passes, our releases look like this once a night:

 ```text
 nightly: * - - * - - *